29miaoet/timeuntil/README.md

 - [ ] Add functionality to UI buttons.
 - [ ] Harden code logic.
 - [ ] Add more theme and styling options.
+- [ ] Transform static CSS into Sass.

 ## Stats